XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-advisory-deletion.md

         $ rippled --conf=/etc/opt/ripple/rippled.cfg can_delete now

-    The response indicates the maximum ledger index that may the server may delete from its ledger store.
-For example, the following message indicates that ledger versions up to and including ledger index 43633667 are to be deleted:
+    The response indicates the maximum ledger index that the server may delete from its ledger store.
+For example, the following message indicates that ledger versions up to and including ledger index 43633667 can be deleted:

         {
           "result": {